Psychedelic Therapy for Trauma: Why Relationship Matters More Than the Medicine

 A trusted guide helps create a secure environment for clients to explore deep emotional and spiritual material.

-In every form of therapy, healing happens in relationship—and psychedelic healing is no exception.
-The facilitator-client relationship is the foundation of a safe, effective, and deeply transformative experience.
+In every form of therapy, healing happens in relationship - and psychedelic healing is no exception.
+Research has shown that the facilitator-client relationship is the foundation of a safe, effective, and deeply transformative experience.

 Here’s why: